northshorewc/ccr2016/docs/index.md

 * * *

+## Cryptosporidium Monitoring

+Cryptosporidium is a microscopic protozoan that when ingested, can result in diarrhea, fever, and other gastrointestinal symptoms.
+The organism is found in many surface water sources (lakes, rivers, streams) and comes from human and animal wastes in the watershed.
+The NSWC uses an effective treatment process that is designed to remove and inactivate this pathogen.

+Cryptosporidium is being monitored in the raw water in compliance with the Long Term 2 Enhanced Surface Water Treatment Rule.
+In 2016, **no** cryptosporidium was detected.

+* * *

+## Turbidity

+In accordance with s.
+NR 810.29, Wisconsin Administrative Code, the treated surface water is monitored for turbidity to confirm that the filtered water is less than 0.30 NTU.
+Turbidity is a measure of the cloudiness of water.
+We monitor for it because it is a good indicator of the effectiveness of our filtration system.
+During the year, the highest single entry point turbidity measurement was xxxx NTU.
+The lowest monthly percentage of samples meeting the turbidity limits was 100 percent.

+* * *

 ## Regulatory Compliance

 We are proud to report that our system has not violated a maximum contaminant level or any other water quality standard.
 The following tables lists the contaminants that were detected.
 This report may contain up to five years worth of water quality results.
 If tested annually, or more frequently, the results from the most recent year are shown on this report.
 If testing is done less frequently, the results are shown from the most recent testing event.
 Please note that we did not test for radon during 2016 because we were not required to.

 Please note that the meaning of "level found" will vary depending on how many samples were collected in a year and the particular regulation it pertains to.
-If a contaminant was only tested annualy, a single value will be reported as "level found."
-If contaminant was tested more than once during the year, the minimum and maximum values (range) will be reported below the level found in parentheses.
+If a contaminant was tested once in a year, a single value will be reported as "level found."
+If contaminant was tested more than one time during the year, the minimum and maximum values (range) will be reported below the level found in parentheses.
 In most cases, "level found" will be the maximum level detected.

 * * *

 **Monitoring Results Pertaining to the North Shore Water Commission**

 The NSWC and its member utilities work together to ensure the water it delivers meets or exceeds all standards set forth by its regulatory agencies.
-The following table lists what contaminants were detected from the monitoring assigned specifically to the NSWC.
+The following sections show the contaminants that were detected by the NSWC in its monitoring.

 *Microbiological*